 When the sun goes down in the Golden State, it can get chilly, so dressing in layers is essential.
-Yes, we have to throw on our parkas every once in a while just like the rest of the country.
-And the same can be said for your home.
+Yes, Californians have to throw on parkas every once in a while just like the rest of the country—and the same can be said for Cali-inspired homes.
 Incorporating furry throws and sheepskin rugs gives off a cozy, warm vibe in the evening, but their bright white color keeps things airy in the daylight.
-They're also well-suited for eclectic California homes that take a more neutral-hued approach to the style, which makes them incredibly versatile.
+They're well-suited for eclectic California homes that take a more neutral-hued approach to the style, which makes them incredibly versatile.

 Ingredient #5: Midcentury Lines